wvhulle/rust_presentations/traits_type_elision.md

 }
 ```

-In both cases we start inside with an intermediate value and we decide halfway based on the intermediate value if we should return early.

-**Question**: How would you call this pattern?
+The question mark propagates the inner `None` to an outer `None`.

+**Question**: What do `Result` and `Option` have in common?

 <!-- pause -->

-**Answer**: I would call it one of the following:
-- **short-circuiting**
-- **terminating early**
+**Answer**: In both cases we start inside with an intermediate value and we decide halfway based on the intermediate value if we should return early.

 ---